GeorgeFreelanceDeveloper/users-crud-students/README.md

 As you know, the aim of today's workshop is to create a web app that will allow you to manage users: UsersCRUD.

 Data to power your program will be downloaded from the MySQL database.
-You will use the classes User and UserDao created during the previous workshop.
+You will use the model User and UserDao created during the previous workshop.

 Example of interaction with the program: